kimrojas/digital-alchemy/book/docs/tutorials/neb/neb_intro.md

 # Nudge elastic band (NEB) method

-## Make a introduction to NEB method tutorial

 In this section, we will introduce the NEB method.
 Specifically, we will talk about:

 - Path Interpolation